-This chapter presents a concise outline of the rationale and operating procedures for national monitoring, together with some information about the reactions of participants in the 2001 assessments.
-More detailed information about the samples of students and schools is available in the Appendix.
+This chapter presents a concise outline of the rationale and operating procedures for national monitoring, together with some information about the reactions of participants in the 2003 assessments.
+Detailed information about the samples of students and schools is available in the Appendix (p78).

-Purpose of national monitoring
+Purpose of National Monitoring